interoberlin/Cubietruck-Temperature-Monitor/README.md

 # Cubietruck Temperature-Monitor

-This project consists of a Python script that runs on your Cubietruck and logs the SoC temperature to a file.<br/>
+This project consists of a Python script that runs on your Cubietruck and logs the SoC temperature to a file.
 A D3-based webpage allows you to monitor the temperature via LAN or internet.

 Author: Matthias Bock<br/>